 Dealing with Humans

 Software customers tend to be change averse.
 Take something that might be clunky, but has worked for them for the past 20 years, and turn it into software.
 What usually happens here is shelf-ware, products that get no use because people either couldn’t figure out how to use them or the new software was more painful than what they had before.
 This pain can come from software bugs, it can come from bad design, or it can come from normal ways of working before being completely absent from the new software solution.
-Consistency in one of the most important factors for a successful digital transformation.
-A visual testing strategy will give your development team an early alert on how your products are different between browsers and platforms.
+Consistency is one of the most important factors for a successful digital transformation.
+A visual UI testing strategy will give your development team an early alert on how your products are different between browsers and platforms.
 That means an easier digital transformation for your customers.